-This feature utilizes the on-board IMU sensor's interrupt pin to wake up the module, the host or both.
-The receiver should be in the software backup mode for this feature to work.
+This feature utilizes the on-board IMU sensor's interrupt pin to wake up the host.
+Set the receiver in the software backup mode to use this feature.
 The software backup mode acts as a sleep mode for the receiver.
 IMUs are capable of sending discrete signals on acceleration events while the sensor itself could be in low power consumption mode.

-3.2.10.2 Configuration
+3.2.9.2 Configuration